 To pull COUNTER reports, log into your account and visit the institutional administration dashboard.
 Select the navigational tab Counter Reports.

 Follow the link in the space below the tab to pull usage reports for your institution.
-Please note that the new BioOne Complete platform is compliant with COUNTER 5 standards.
-Please consult this guide (PDF) for a brief introduction to COUNTER 5 and the SIQ reporting interface.

 If your institution uses a SUSHI tool to harvest COUNTER reports, you will need to configure that tool’s settings with BioOne Complete's SUSHI service URL (https://sushi5.scholarlyiq.com/counter/r5) and the credentials required to access this service (your Requestor ID and Customer ID).